PlaceNav: Topological Navigation through Place Recognition: System overview

 From each node, the robot has an equal probability of moving up to $w_u$ steps toward the goal, staying put, or moving $w_l$ steps back.
 Other transitions have zero probability.

 The prediction step is followed by a measurement step, where a place recognition query between the observation and the map nodes produces a measurement belief by the measurement function

 where $\zObs$ is the observation embedding, $\zNode$ is a map node embedding at the state $s$ being considered, and $\mathcal{M}$ is the map. $\lambda_1$ scales the effect of each measurement on the posterior.
-Its value is automatically determined at the beginning of each navigation session as proposed by the authors~\cite{xu_probabilistic_2021}.
+Its value is automatically determined at the beginning of each navigation session as proposed by Xu~\etal~\cite{xu_probabilistic_2021}.

 The measurement belief is multiplied by the belief from the prediction step to acquire the posterior belief distribution $p(s)$.
 The map node with the highest posterior probability is considered the closest to the latest observation.
 This filter significantly improves the stability of subgoal selection.
 Unlike the sliding window approach, the filter maintains full posterior belief over all map nodes, so it cannot get lost.
 It can solve the 'kidnapped robot' problem~\cite{thrun_robust_2001}, whereas the sliding window requires the start node of the robot to be specified manually.